dbpedia/archivo/README.md

 * **Testing & Rating:** Archivo runs some test to check the usability of a ontology, for example parsing, licenses or consistency.
 For this Archivo introduced a [star-rating](#Stars).
 Check out <http://archivo.dbpedia.org/info> for a detailed view of the versions of each ontology with the test results.

-## Accessing a Ontology on Archivo
+## Accessing an Ontology (Version) via Archivo

 ### Simple
 To download the latest version use

 `http://archivo.dbpedia.org/download?o={ontology-URI}&f={file-extension}`

-and Archivo redirects to the latest version.
+and Archivo redirects to the latest version that is backed up.

 The format can be set by using `f={ttl,owl,nt}` (optional, default: owl) or by setting the Accept-Header (first one overwrites the latter).